 All Mountain Horses are born with a natural, four-beat gait, requiring no special shoeing or training device.
 You can actually count the four distinct hoof beats, even when they are young!
 Mountain Horses are excellent for trail riding.
 Because of their sure-footed You can cover twice the ground and come back home without a sore back.

-Firstly, Mountain Horses are truly "people pleasers" and will actually seek you out in a large pasture, coming to you for love and attention!
+Firstly, Mountain Horses are truly people pleasers and will actually seek you out in a large pasture, coming to you for love and attention!
 They are quick learners at an early age.
 Amazingly, these horses are able to sense the ability of any rider, whether novice or experienced, and adapt to that rider's skill.
 Mountain Horses are best known for their gentle temperament, making them an excellent choice for children.
 Originally, when these horses were first bred, the simple criteria they were judged by was gait and disposition.
 Mountain Horses are extremely hardy and have more endurance than most horses, for both work, and trail riding.
 Because they are cold-blooded in nature, they can withstand harsher winters better than other breeds, requiring a minimum of shelter, making them, literally, a horse for all seasons.

 Color & Conformation

-Not being a large horse, Mountain Horses are usually medium in size ranging from 14.32 to 16 hands.
+Not being a large horse, Mountain Horses are usually medium in size ranging from 14.3 to 16 hands.
 They come in various colors but are known for their chocolate color bodies with flaxen mane and tail.

 The Ultimate Trail Horse?